paullouisageneau/libdatachannel/DOC.md

 int rtcSetLocalDescription(int pc, const char *type)
 ```

 Initiates the handshake process.
 Following this call, the local description callback will be called with the local description, which must be sent to the remote peer by the user's method of choice.
-Note this call is implicit after `rtcSetRemoteDescription` and `rtcCreateDataChannel` if `disableAutoNegociation` was not set on Peer Connection creation.
+Note this call is implicit after `rtcSetRemoteDescription` and `rtcCreateDataChannel` if `disableAutoNegotiation` was not set on Peer Connection creation.

 Arguments:
 - `pc`: the Peer Connection identifier